stephenzeng/contoso-agent-app/README.md

 ## Launch the app

-- In your agent in Copilot Studio, go to Channels, click Native app, copy the Connection string
+- In your agent in Copilot Studio, go to Channels, click Direct Line Speech, copy the Token Endpoint
 - Go to agent.service.ts file, paste the connection string to the variable agentTokenUrl
 - Run from the app folder path in your terminal: